aussielunix/bosh-dev-env/README.md

 1. A BOSH director in a local Virtualbox with NAT only networking
 2. A BOSH director in Virtualbox bridged to the LAN

-There is two exmaple settings.yml files in this repo.
+There is two example settings.yml files in this repo.

 This repo compliments [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to make it easier to have a local bosh development environment.